watson-developer-cloud/speech-javascript-sdk/README.md

 * `.promise()`: returns a promise that will resolve to the final text.
   Note that you must either set `continuous: false` or call `.stop()` on the stream to make the promise resolve in a timely manner.

 * `.stop()`: stops the stream.
-No more data will be sent, but the stream may still recieve additional results with the transcription of already-sent audio.
+No more data will be sent, but the stream may still receive additional results with the transcription of already-sent audio.
   Standard `close` event will fire once the underlying websocket is closed and `end` once all of the data is consumed.

 #### Events